apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/cluster-management/create-and-connect-to-a-mongodb-cluster.md

 ### Create a cluster

 KubeBlocks supports creating two types of MongoDB clusters: Standalone and ReplicaSet.
 Standalone only supports one replica and can be used in scenarios with lower requirements for availability.
-For scenarios with high availability requirements, it is recommended to create a ReplicaSet, which creates a cluster with a three replicas to support automatic failover.
-And to ensure high availability, all replicas are distributed on different nodes by default.
+For scenarios with high availability requirements, it is recommended to create a ReplicaSet, which creates a cluster with two replicas to support automatic failover.
+To ensure high availability, all replicas are distributed on different nodes by default.

 Create a Standalone.